 - What’s the general layout expected and used for a particular advertisement.
 An obituary service will often use neutral, light colors as opposed to bright and vibrant themes.

 - What is useful information for consumers when looking at a particular flyer.
 A sale flyer needs to show the discount offer, name the items on which the discount is applicable, the shop name and location as well as contact information.
-Any sale flyer lacking any of this information would not get the job done.
+Any sale flyer lacking any of this information would not get the job done or interest customers.

 Here’s a design that has a clear purpose, and has an audience that would be interested in using it: